PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 But if they could see him now?

 Over a linen tunic, he wore a shirt of shining chain mail.
 It wasn't the best mail that Boltac had, but it was the best-looking.
-Around his neck a cloak made of hammered felt was clasped with a chain of silver.
+Around his neck, a cloak made of hammered felt was clasped with a chain of silver.
 On his hip, the sword Boltac had given him swung from a wide leather sword belt.
 On his opposite hip was a dirk with its handle worked into the shape of a screaming eagle.
 Pants of the finest, softest deer skin he had ever encountered were tucked into the black boots with high cuffs and silver buckles.
 This is how a hero should look, he thought.

-Oh they had laughed at him on the farm -- well, his older brothers and sisters had, Ma and Pa had been too tired.
-They took the news of his departure as they took all news, good or bad, with the tired stare of someone who has seen the worst that the seasons and the ways of man has had to offer.
+Oh, they had laughed at him on the farm -- well, his older brothers and sisters had, Ma and Pa had been too tired.
+They took the news of his departure as they took all news, good or bad, with the tired stare of someone who has seen the worst that the seasons and the ways of man have had to offer.
 From long habit, they tried not to get excited one way or another.

 "You'll be back," his eldest brother had said, in imitation of the  hard, bitter speech of his father.
-But then his stern face softened and he added, "And you'll be welcome.
+But then his stern face softened, and he added, "And you'll be welcome.
 If you conquer the world, littlest brother, be sure to save us a piece."
 A last smile and a wink and Relan had been on his way.
 He knew that none of his family ever expected to see him again.
 One way or another, when someone left the high valley, they never seemed to come back.

 But if they could see him now!
 Mail glinting in the sunlight, hair blowing in the wind and the heels of these magnificent boots ringing off the cobbles.
 Announcing to all the world that he who walked in these boots was not a man to be trifled with.

 Yes, he would go back.
 Just as soon as he was finished, he would go back home and show them.
 All of them.
 His sullen family, the joyless villagers.
 He would come back like something out of the sagas that the strange wandering minstrels sang of in a vain attempt to cheer the flat, simple people of the land.
 But he would wait until he had something more than a new suit of clothes to show for his adventures.

 The farther Relan walked through the city, the more troubled his mood became.
 Everywhere he looked, he saw the signs of the last night's carnage.
 Blood spilled on the cobblestones, bodies lying in the streets.
-Loved ones gathering corpses. families fleeing for the gates with possessions hastily piled in wagons.
+Loved ones gathering corpses.
+Families fleeing for the gates with possessions hastily piled in wagons.
 And fear on every face.

-His music of his strides against the stones took on a sour note and he wondered if he shouldn't have done more last night?
+His music of his strides against the stones took on a sour note.
+He wondered if he should have done more last night?
 But the memory of what he had done, the creature and the killing of it, send a shiver of fear up his spine.
 He hadn't had time to think.
 Hadn't had time to be afraid.
 But now that he had time, he was afraid, and worse.
 He was honest enough with himself to remember shaking afterwards.
 And the thought of going out into the night again, to face more of those snarling, tusked creatures on wolves -- it turned his blood to water once again.

 He should have done more to help.
 A real hero would have fought all night.
 Would have fought until the enemy was driven from the city.
 But Relan had not.
 Why?

 Perhaps because it wasn't his city?
 At least not yet.
 He had only been in Robrecht a week.
 And it hadn't been a pleasant week.
-Sleeping in a makeshift tent in muddy ditch underneath the shadow of the south wall had been rugged enough.
+Sleeping in a makeshift tent in a muddy ditch underneath the shadow of the south wall had been rugged enough.
 But the people were worse.
 Unfriendly, mean, shrewd, hard-dealers one and all.
 None had the time to make a penniless farm boy feel welcome.
 For all the wonderful things he had heard about the cities, he couldn't understand why everyone was so excited about them.

 He had almost given up.
 Then he had had met Sabrellia.
 She had appeared to him in the muck and the mire of Robrecht's agricultural market.
 Relan was on the verge of giving up.
 He had come to the farmer's stalls to look for work.
 He was a strong lad and knew how to work hard.
 But as he stood there, hungry, exhausted, covered in filth, somehow he couldn't bring himself to speak the words.